 An outdoor-access cat is any cat that is allowed outdoors unsupervised (even if only for a short time each day).
 These suggestions apply to cats lost from home or a familiar location.
 If your cat went missing away from home or an unfamiliar location, see Find a Cat Lost Away From Home.

 - If your cat has been missing less than 1 week, consider scheduling on-site assistance immediately.
 You will receive an on-site estimate once you complete a Lost Pet Form.
 For more information on how on-site services work, please read below.
-To learn how to schedule on-site assistance, click here.

-- If you cannot afford a phone consultation or on-site assistance, check out these low cost and free lost pet resources.
+- If you cannot afford a consultation or on-site assistance, check out these low cost and free lost pet resources.

 How a Lost Outdoor-Access Cat Search Works

-Next I usually come on-site and conduct a thorough search with my cat detection dog in the area of your cat’s typical territory to make sure that s/he isn’t trapped, injured and hiding or deceased close to home.
-Very few outdoor-access cats are located during a search with the search dog (likely less than 5%), but this is still a very important step since your cat’s life is in danger if s/he is injured or trapped.
+Next I usually come on-site and conduct a thorough search in the area of your cat’s typical territory to make sure that they aren’t trapped, injured and hiding or deceased close to home.
+Very few outdoor-access cats are located during a search, but this is still a very important step since your cat’s life is in danger if they are injured or trapped.
 You might expect your cat to meow if trapped or come home if injured, but the natural behavior of a frightened or injured cat is to hide in silence so it is easy to overlook them when searching.
-If you cannot afford a search dog, you can still do a reasonably good job yourself as long as you know how to effectively search.
-Important: Please be aware that my search dog, Dante, is an area detection dog and not a tracking or trailing dog.
-This means that he will search yard-by-yard for the scent of any cat, and he does not follow the scent-trail of your specific lost cat.
-For more information, see Dante’s page.
+Doing a physical search is most effective in the week after your cat goes missing.

 If your cat isn’t found during the initial search, then I coach you on how to best continue your search efforts after I am gone.
 I also assist with the creation of highly-effective lost cat posters and flyers.
 Posters are a very important tool in the search for a lost outdoor-access cat because they can easily be displaced from their home territory (e..g. chased away by another cat or wild animal) and end up 1-2 miles from home.
 Motion-sensitive surveillance cameras may also be rented to assist with following-up of potential sightings.
-Occasionally humane traps may also be used if you locate your cat, but are unable to catch them by hand.
+Occasionally humane traps may be rented if you locate your cat, but are unable to catch them by hand.